 One of the most common questions anyone gets when traveling is “where are you from” or “where do you call home?”
 Personally, I find that question so difficult to answer.
 I never really felt any true affinity to where I grew up.
 I was always ready to get out at the first chance I got (the rural Northeast in the US didn’t suit me).
 Then I went to school in the city, but I never really felt like I could call the city home either.
 After meeting my husband this question became even more complex, we split our time between countries spending time in both India and the US.
 When in the US we were living in another city altogether away from my family, further clouding the definition of home in the States.
 Now, as we have decided to become a location independent family I find myself again faced with the question of where I call home.

-I don’t feel a strong affinity towards the US, nor do I feel a strong affinity towards India either.
+I don’t feel a strong affinity towards any particular country.
 To be honest, as long as I have my basic needs met, I feel as though I am at home wherever I may be at that present moment.
 I don’t mind a complete upheaval of what food is available, where I’m sleeping, and what’s around me.
-For instance, I have felt both at peace and at home while we have been traveling in Nepal.
-However, should we be in Asia, Europe, or the Caribbean, I believe I would feel at home as long as I am able to get my basic needs met (food, shelter, and of course wifi).
+For instance, I have felt both at peace and at home pretty much anywhere we have been be it the US, India, Nepal, Bali, etc. Thus, I believe I would feel at home as long as I am able to get my basic needs met (food, shelter, and of course wifi).
 I guess I have truly taken to heart the saying “home is where the heart is.”
 However, I will admit this has become somewhat more difficult with having children and making sure that they are also comfortable and can adapt to wherever our travels and adventures take us.

 As St.Augustine said, “the world is a book, and those who do not travel read only a page.”